FindMySchool LogoFindMySchool

 The TES award judges highlighted the school's celebration of neurodiversity through events including choral and dance performances and a Walk for Autism supporting International Autism Week.
 These activities involve students with and without SEND, embedding tolerance and respect within the school culture rather than treating inclusion as a separate programme.

-Formby High School ranks 983rd in England for GCSE outcomes (FindMySchool ranking), placing it comfortably within the top 25% of secondary schools in England.
-Locally, it stands 10th among schools in the Liverpool area.
-The combined GCSE and A-level ranking of 633rd in England demonstrates sustained strength across both key stages, reflecting consistent performance rather than isolated spikes.
+Formby High School ranks 1,168th out of 3,895 schools in England for GCSE academic outcomes (FindMySchool ranking), placing it within the top third of secondary schools in England.
+Locally, it stands 7th among schools in the Liverpool area.
+Its overall GCSE ranking is 1,308th out of 3,688 schools, reflecting consistent performance rather than isolated spikes.

 The cohort collected 108 Grade 9s, the highest possible grade representing exceptional performance.
 Twenty-three students each achieved nine or more Grade 7s, reflecting both individual excellence and effective differentiation for high-attaining students.
 These headline figures place the school among the stronger performers in the region and confirm the value-added throughout Key Stage 4.

-The Attainment 8 score of 54.4 exceeds the England average of 45.9, placing the school substantially above typical national outcomes.
+The current Attainment 8 score is 54.3, indicating strong attainment across pupils' best eight GCSE subjects.
 Progress 8 at +0.43 indicates students make significantly above-average progress from their starting points, a particularly impressive figure given the school's comprehensive intake.
-The school describes early 2024 indications as showing progress well above the England average since Year 7 entry, enabling students to access their chosen post-16 pathways regardless of their starting attainment.
 This value-added measure matters especially for families whose children arrive with varied prior attainment.

 Achievement in the vast majority of subjects remained well above the England average, demonstrating breadth as well as headline strength.
 The school's curriculum allows students to pursue academic and vocational routes, with strong outcomes across both pathways.

-At A-level, Formby High School ranks 646th in England (FindMySchool ranking), sitting within the top 25% of sixth forms nationally.
-Among providers in the Liverpool area, it places 6th, competing effectively against selective and independent alternatives.
-These rankings reflect consistent strength in post-16 provision across multiple years.
+At A-level, Formby High School ranks 574th out of 2,549 providers in England for academic outcomes (FindMySchool ranking), sitting within the top 25% of sixth forms nationally.
+Among providers in the Liverpool area, it places 7th, competing effectively against selective and independent alternatives.
+These rankings reflect a strong current position in post-16 provision.

 Applied and vocational students achieved record-high points per pupil, averaging a Distinction grade.
 This parallel strength in technical qualifications ensures students following non-traditional routes receive equally strong outcomes.
 The school's support for both academic and vocational pathways reflects its comprehensive ethos, ensuring students choose courses suited to their ambitions rather than conforming to a single model.